-The exact mechanism by which ADRB2 polymorphisms confer risk for asthma exacerbations in patients treated with ICS plus LABA is still unknown.49 There is some evidence from the literature that ADRB2 haplotypes regulate receptor transcript and protein expression.42 Previous in-vitro findings indicated that the expression of the Arg16/Gln27 haplotype was significantly lower than the Gly16/Glu27 haplotype.42 The latter results42 are in line with eQTL data,32 demonstrating decreased expression levels of ADRB2 in the carriers of Arg16 and Gln27.
+The exact mechanism by which ADRB2 polymorphisms confer risk for asthma exacerbations in patients treated with ICS plus LABA is still unknown.
+The mechanism(s) underlying the association between the Arg16 allele and an increased risk of exacerbation in asthmatic patients treated with LABA plus ICS might involve an enhanced agonist-induced downregulation and uncoupling of airway β2-receptor, resulting in subsensitivity of bronchoprotective response.49 There is some evidence from the literature that ADRB2 haplotypes regulate receptor transcript and protein expression.42 Previous in-vitro findings indicated that the expression of the Arg16/Gln27 haplotype was significantly lower than the Gly16/Glu27 haplotype.42 The latter results42 are in line with eQTL data,32 demonstrating decreased expression levels of ADRB2 in the carriers of Arg16 and Gln27.
 Another possible explanation, based on the dynamic baseline receptor model proposed by Liggett,50 could be that the Arg16 genotype would be slightly more resistant than the Gly16 genotype to endogenous downregulation and desensitization.
 Thus the Arg 16 genotype would remain more susceptible to further subsensitivity to the chronic use of exogenous agonists.50 Hence, the observed weakened response to LABA in carriers of the Arg16/Gln27 haplotype is plausible.

 As for all observational research, our study has strengths and limitations.
 The current study is to be the largest meta‐analysis investigating the combined effect of the ADRB2 variants in asthmatic patients treated with ICS plus LABA.
 Also, we used quality-controlled genotyping data, physician diagnosed-asthma, and relevant clinical outcomes (asthma exacerbations).
 As the first limitation, we did not determine haplotype frequency using gene-counting estimates based on phase-known data.
 Instead, we obtained haplotype frequency estimates using the expectation-maximization (E-M) algorithm that previous studies have demonstrated the usefulness of this approach (E-M method),51 and the validity of the statistical technique of this method.52 Second, although the ADRB2 rare variants could affect treatment response to LABA therapy,53 our study was not powered to conduct rare variant analysis.
 Third, as we lacked information on treatment adherence and dosing in some of the PiCA studies, we could not adjust for these factors in our analyses.
-Finally, as gene expression and eQTL are tissue-specific, ideally, they should be examined in the lung tissue of patients with asthma, treated with ICS plus LABA.54,55
+Fourth, as gene expression and eQTL are tissue-specific, ideally, they should be examined in the lung tissue of patients with asthma, treated with ICS plus LABA.
+Finally, in our meta-analysis, we observed a significant OR (1.40), 95% CI (1.05, 1.87) with a P = 0.022, applying a multiple testing correction (P<0.025) to define statistically significant results.
+We also calculated a prediction interval (PI); the PI in a random-effects model contains a highly probable effect estimate (OR) for a future observation if a new setting is similar to those included in the meta-analysis.54,55 In this case, the 95% PI is (0.96, 2.04), and thus indeed broader than the 95% CI.”
 In conclusion, we found that the Arg16 haplotype in ADRB2 , presumably mainly driven by Arg16, increased the risk of asthma exacerbations among users of LABA and ICS.
 The clinical benefits and risks associated with the use of LABA in patients with the Arg16 haplotype and genotypes need to be evaluated in randomized clinical trials such as the ongoing precision medicine clinical trial (the PUFFIN trial) investigating ADRB2 genotype-guided (Arg16 genotype) treatment in children with asthma.56

 ACKNOWLEDGEMENTS